List of Bob Hope Presents the Chrysler Theatre episodes

 This is a list of episodes of the television series Bob Hope Presents the Chrysler Theatre (1963–1967).
-Bob Hope Presents the Chrysler Theatre aired on NBC Fridays at 8:30–9:30 pm (EST) for the first two seasons, before moving to Wednesdays at 9:00-10:00 pm (EST) during seasons 3 and 4.
-Some variety specials and comedic presentations (almost all starring Hope or Bing Crosby) were aired under the modified title "Chrysler presents A Bob Hope Comedy Special", or similar variations thereof.
-These are listed separately as specials.
+The series aired on NBC Fridays at 8:30–9:30 pm (EST) for the first two seasons, before moving to Wednesdays at 9:00-10:00 pm (EST) during seasons 3 and 4.
+Some variety specials and comedic presentations (almost all starring Bob Hope or Bing Crosby) were aired under the modified title Chrysler presents A Bob Hope Comedy Special, or similar variations thereof.
+These are listed here in chronological order within each season, marked as Specials rather than a specific episode number.
 Some sources consider these episodes as part of the regular series; many do not.

-Several episodes of this series were rerun from 1968 through 1972 under several different titles: NBC Adventure Theatre (1971–1972), NBC Action Playhouse (1971–1972), NBC Comedy Playhouse (1968–1970) and NBC Comedy Theater (1971–1972).
-The Hope introductions were replaced by other hosts, such as Peter Marshall (who hosted "Action"), Art Fleming ("Adventure" in 1971), Ed McMahon ("Adventure" in 1972), Monty Hall ("Comedy Playhouse" in 1968) and Jack Kelly ("Comedy Playhouse" in 1970, and "Comedy Theater").
+Several episodes of this series were rerun from 1968 through 1972 under several different titles, and with Hope's introductions replaced by other hosts: NBC Comedy Playhouse (1968–1970, hosted by Monty Hall in 1968–69 and Jack Kelly in 1970), NBC Comedy Theater (1971–1972, hosted by Jack Kelly), NBC Adventure Theatre (1971–1972, hosted by Art Fleming in 1971 and Ed McMahon in 1972) and NBC Action Playhouse (1971–1972, hosted by Peter Marshall).

 In syndication, the series was presented as Universal Star Time and Theatre of the Stars, minus Hope's opening and closing segments.